sllchoo2095/Test_R_Studio/README.md

-# Test_R_Studio
+# datasciencecoursera
-A repository that will link to RR-Srtudio
+A repository that will link to R-Studio, for John Hopkins University's Coursera The Data Scientist's Toolbox course.